scottkipfer/driverhistory/README.md

 #### Elixir Cons for this problem:

 1. Needs to run on Erlang Vm - This requires the user to install Erlang and makes the program slow to start up.
-At least for this probelm there are other technology solutions that would be better for making a command line interface.
+At least for this problem there are other technology solutions that would be better for making a command line interface.

-2. File size - The resulting executable for this project was around 1.6Mbs
+2. File size - The resulting executable for this project was around 1.6Mb

-3. Elixir's and Erlangs main draw is concurrent programing.
-This is not needed for this problem so the real benfits of usign Elixir and Erlang are not seen.
+3. Elixir's and Erlang's main draw is concurrent programming.
+This is not needed for this problem so the real benefits of using Elixir and Erlang are not seen.